Manta-Network/docs/docs/guides/TrustedSetup.md

 ```sh
 manta-trusted-setup register
 ```
+(or the appropriate variant if you used the Windows or alternative Linux installation above).

 You will be asked for an email address and twitter account.
 After providing them you will see output that looks something like this:
 ![registration prompt](./resources/ts_guide_register.png)